 Why is wheat so bad now?
 People have been eating it for thousands of years! –

 Modern wheat is not the same as the wheat our grandparents and ancestors ate.
-Wheat use to be 6ft tall but has been genetically modified to a shorter semi dwarf plant that it is easier to harvest, bred to be resistant to viruses, contains 20-30% less nutrients, and contain more gluten.
+Wheat used to be 6ft tall but has been genetically modified to a shorter semi-dwarf plant that it is easier to harvest, bred to be resistant to viruses, contains 20-30% fewer nutrients, and contain more gluten.
 Wheat still contains phytates which are indigestible, making the trace vitamins present unusable.
-So wheat today is not the wheat our ancestors ate.
+So the wheat today is not the wheat our ancestors ate.

 Aren’t whole grains the base of the healthy food pyramid?

 It was an easy solution to feed America on cheap grains and food stamps.
 Wheat lobbyists pushed for more wheat consumption and subsidies.

 America was facing a malnutrition crisis.
 Fast forward to today, obesity is at its highest rate and so is T2 diabetes, heart disease and cancer.